-C and C++ are those unique languages which every programmer should know, because these languages forms the base for popular programming languages like Python, PHP, Pearl, Java, C# and many others.
-Also, these programming language are extensively used even by the skilled programmers to work with the hardware.
+C and C++ are those unique languages that every programmer should know, because these languages form the base for popular programming languages like Python, PHP, Perl, Java, C#, and many others.
+Also, these programming languages are extensively used even by skilled programmers to work with the hardware.

 Features: